FortuneM118/quebit-challenge/README.md

     "8": "somersetwest_to_technopark"
 ```

+There are various other fields in this table.
+Use your Database tool or ORM to explore these.

 ### Traffic controller dataset

 We are integrated with the traffic light controller at the site.
 As the name suggests, the controller is responsible for controlling the traffic light, which entails serving stages based on demand as well as extending stages to clear vehicle queues.
 Each stage defines a unique permutation of red and green lights corresponding to different turning movements.

 The following stages are currently defined at the site:
 <div align="center">
   <div style="display: grid; grid-template-columns: repeat(3, 1fr); grid-gap: 5px; width: 70%">
     <figure style="margin: 0;">